dis-unige/swisscovery-vu3/js/prm-service-details-after/eth-metagrid/README.md

 [primo-explore-eth-metagrid](https://gitlab.com/ethlibrary/primo-explore-modules/primo-explore-eth-metagrid/-/tree/master/js)
 developed by the ETH Library.
 You can read more about this module [on its npm page](https://www.npmjs.com/package/primo-explore-eth-metagrid).

-The module uses the Swiss linked open data service [Metagrid](https://metagrid.ch/) to display links to selected Metagrid providers for authorities identified on a record.
+The module uses the Swiss linked open data service [Metagrid](https://metagrid.ch/) to display links to selected providers for authorities identified on a record.

 ![Screenshot of the Primo catalogue showing links to Metagrid resources being displayed below an item's bibliographic data.](unige-metagrid-display.png)